RahulGaur/asappChallenge/README.md

 Each content has a content_id which can be mapped to a text_id or image_id or video_id

 Each message would have a content_id attached to it.

+To bring up this service:
+1. mvn package (make sure to have maven installed and added to the PATH )
+2. java -jar ./target/message-0.0.1-SNAPSHOT.jar